mohamed-zein/java-functional-programming/README.md

 * Closure means that when we define a function that returns another function, the function that we return still has access to the internal scope of the function that returned it.
 ![Closure Example](resources/Images/2.7-Closure/Closure-Example.jpg)
 * Code example can be found [here](functional-programming/src/main/java/com/example/chapter2/video7).

+### 2.8 Higher-order functions
+* **Higher Order Functions**: Functions that either take other functions as arguments or return other functions.
+* Code example can be found [here](functional-programming/src/main/java/com/example/chapter2/video8).